althonos/kmachine/README.md

 # ϰmachine

-*A toy compiler that produces Kappa code from Counter Machine instructions.*
+*A toy compiler that produces Kappa code from counter machine instructions.*

 ## Syntax